PolishedTomato/swiftUI-100-days/README.md

 SwiftUI Day 1
-I have review the basic of Swif content from day 1 to day 14
+I have reviewed the basic of Swif content from day 1 to day 14

-so key note to review:
+some key note to review:

 access control code:
 private before entity make entity available to what it belong, like data member to its own class/struct